aksommerville/egg-202405/README.md

 - [ ] x11 app icon broken, after i changed from GIF to ICO
 - - [ ] Our ico and bmp decoder are all kinds of wrong.
 - [ ] Web: Detect low frame rate and pause.
 Or at least kill the audio. (eg when browser window goes into background)

+Rethink audio.
+It's getting too complicated.
+- Can I do WebAudio-like pluggable nodes on the C side?
+- Integrate PCM printing with synth, there's tons of overlap.
+- - But then how will it work in web?
+- - - Can we run a second AudioContext and capture its output?
+YES: OfflineAudioContext.
+- I don't want to get stuck on audio forever.
+Left some thoughts in src/opt/synth2, but will proceed with the existing ones.